alex-courtis/arch/README.md

 Update the boot image configuration: `/etc/mkinitcpio.conf`

-Add an encrypt hook and move the keyboard configration before it, so that we can type the passphrase. e.g.
+Add an encrypt hook and move the keyboard configration before it, so that we can type the passphrase.

+Add the usr and shutdown hooks so that the root filesystem may be retained during shutdown and cleanly unmounted.

 ```
-HOOKS="base udev autodetect modconf block keyboard encrypt filesystems fsck"
+HOOKS="base udev autodetect modconf block keyboard encrypt filesystems fsck usr shutdown"
 ```

 Regenerate the boot image: